FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Other Perturbation Strategies

 In the above equation, the gradients for weight perturbation and parameter update are obtained from the same objective.

 However, this approach encounters the same drawbacks as when using each method on its own.
 The combined loss also varies considerably across clients due to heterogeneous local distributions, causing the smoothness to largely rely on individual local distributions.
 Furthermore, the negative correlation between the gradients of the two objectives within the combined loss still limits local learning.
-Consequently, this approach neither encourages global alignment nor preserves the local generality as desired.
+Consequently, this approach neither preserves global knowledge from proximal objective nor effectively acquires the local knowledge as desired.

-Instead in FedSoL, we overcome this issue by decoupling this directly combined loss into the proximal loss $\mathcal{L}^{k}_{\mathrm{p}}$ for weight perturbation and the original local loss $\mathcal{L}^{k}_{\mathrm{local}}$ for weight updates.
-To further analyze the relationship between loss functions and weight perturbation in SAM optimization, we conduct an ablation study on the following strategies. \begin{itemize} \item $A_0$: Use original local loss without any weight perturbation \textbf{(FedAvg)}. \item $A_1$: Use original local loss, but get the original local loss gradient at weights perturbed by the proximal gradient \textbf{(FedSoL)}. \item $A_2$: Use combined loss, but get the proximal loss gradient at weights perturbed by the proximal gradient. \item $A_3$: Use combined loss, but get the proximal loss gradient at weights perturbed by the proximal gradient. \item $A_4$: Use combined loss, but get the combined loss gradient at weights perturbed by the combined gradient. \item $A_5$: Use combined loss without any weight perturbation \textbf{(Proximal Restriction)}. \item $A_6$: Use combined loss, but get the original local loss gradient at proximally perturbed weight loss. \end{itemize}
+Instead in FedSOL, we overcome this issue by decoupling this directly combined loss into the proximal loss $\mathcal{L}^{k}_{\mathrm{p}}$ for weight perturbation and the local loss $\mathcal{L}^{k}_{\mathrm{local}}$ for weight updates.
+To further analyze the relationship between loss functions and weight perturbation in FedSOL optimization, we conduct an ablation study on the following strategies.

+\begin{itemize} \item $A_0$: Use local loss without any weight perturbation \textbf{(FedAvg)}. \item $A_1$: Use local loss, but get the local loss gradient at weights perturbed by the proximal gradient \textbf{(FedSOL)}. \item $A_2$: Use combined loss, but get the proximal loss gradient at weights perturbed by the proximal gradient. \item $A_3$: Use combined loss, but get the proximal loss gradient at weights perturbed by the proximal gradient. \item $A_4$: Use combined loss, but get the combined loss gradient at weights perturbed by the combined gradient. \item $A_5$: Use combined loss without any weight perturbation \textbf{(Proximal Restriction)}. \item $A_6$: Use combined loss, but get the local loss gradient at proximally perturbed weight loss. \end{itemize}